chef-boneyard/knife-acl/README.md

 #### Permissions Management Best Practice

-The best practice for managing permissions is to only add a group to an objects' permissions.
+The best practice for managing permissions is to only add clients and groups to an objects' permissions.

-Then you can simply add (or remove) users or clients to the group to give the user or client a particular set of permissions.
-This is much easier to maintain when compared to adding individual users or clients to each objects' permissions.
+Adding a user to an objects' permissions is possible by first adding the group to the permissions and then adding the user to the group.
+This is much easier to maintain when compared to adding individual users to each objects' permissions.

-To enforce this the `knife acl add` and `knife acl bulk add` commands can only add a group to an objects' permissions.
+To enforce this the `knife acl add` and `knife acl bulk add` commands can only add a client or a group to an objects' permissions.

 If a group ever needs to be removed from the permissions of all objects the group can simply